 Slip and fall accidents in public can be not just painful and disabling, but emotionally traumatic as well.
 You’re deeply embarrassed about what happened, and you know that it wasn’t your fault.
 But how can you collect damages for your fall?
 Who is responsible for maintaining the sidewalk or other areas where you were injured, and how can you prove it?
-Learn about slip and fall accidents on public sidewalks, how you can seek damages, who is responsible and why you need help from a personal injury attorney.
+Learn about slip and fall accidents on public sidewalks, how you can seek damages, who is responsible and why you need help from a slip and fall attorney.

 When the Municipality Is at Fault